Mark 9: 38-50

 Who overstepped their authority?
 Was it the man?
 Was is the disciples?
 Was it both?
 How did they overstep their authority?

-It is evident for the passage Jesus fame was widespread.
+It is evident from the passage Jesus’ fame was widespread.
 He was well known throughout the region.
 Many used and perhaps abused Jesus’ name.

 Why did the disciples forbid the man from working miracles?
 Why did they forbid him from bringing Christ honor?
 They did not ask the man if the Lord authorized him.
 They took on themselves the right to forbid the performance of miracles.